avine/formation-angular-base/doc/course/public/07_signals.md

 ## Signals - Synchronization process 3/3

-😉 *A deeper understanding of the synchronization process goes beyond the scope of this training*
+😉 *A deeper understanding of the synchronization process goes beyond the scope of this course*

 - In-depth resources: https://angular.dev/guide/experimental/zoneless